-I have been writing and directing from as far back as I can remember.
-My life in the theatre began at the age of five when I gathered old bedsheets and constructed a stage in my basement so that I could direct a production of Snow White and the Two Dwarfs.
-I could not round up enough friends to cast seven dwarfs, so my adaptation had to be slightly non-traditional.
+I’ve been writing and directing for the stage from as far back as I can remember.
+My life in the theater began at the age of five when I gathered old bedsheets and constructed a stage in my basement so I could direct a production of Snow White and the Two Dwarfs (I couldn’t round up enough friends to cast seven dwarfs, so my adaptation had to be slightly non-traditional).
 My childhood weekends consisted mostly of forcing my friends and family to watch my original basement plays.
-I spent the bulk of my teenage years performing in school and community theatre productions and continued to act through college while I completed a BS in elementary education and sociology.
+I spent the bulk of my teenage years performing in school and community theater productions and continued to act through college, eventually completing a BS in elementary education and an MEd in library media.

-Shortly before earning my degree, a local high school asked me to direct a play for a small group of students.
-The gig continued through the next year, and then the next, and I haven’t looked back since.
+Shortly before earning my undergraduate degree, a local high school asked me to direct a play for a small group of students.
+The gig continued through the next year and then the next, and I haven’t looked back since.
 I soon began to write full length plays for my students to perform, often encouraging them to participate in the writing process.
 I love creating characters and stories that excite students and make them want to take risks with their performances!

-In my spare time I enjoy exploring new places, watching television and films, and pretending like I know how to play tennis.
+In my spare time I enjoy exploring new places, ordering takeout, and pretending like I know how to play tennis.

 Visit www.mikesteeleonline.com to learn more about me and my plays.